NORTHERN LIGHTS The Arts and Crafts from the lakes to the borders

 Day 4

 Today begins early in order to take advantage of the tide for our most exciting excursion: across the tidal causeway to the Holy Island, Lindisfarne, whose history as a centre of Christianity in Britain dates back to the 6th century.
-A thousand years later Henry VIII closed the priory and had a towering castle built on the island’s highest point as defence against the Scots, which by the nineteenth century was partly ruinous, used as a coastguard lookout, and best-known as a picturesque tourist attraction.Then in 1901 it was bought by Edward Hudson, proprietor of Country Life, who handed over to his favourite design team to turn into a summer holiday house.
-Edwin Lutyens and Gertrude Jekyll transformed the starkly utilitarian remnants of the fort into an Arts and Crafts marvel, expertly integrating old with new to provide Hudson with the perfect setting for the lavish ‘country hose weekends’ he delighted in hosting.
-Even Jekyll’s garden, replacing the barracks kitchen garden at the foot of the crag below the newly-appointed bedrooms, was designed to reach its peak in high summer for the pleasure of the guests.
-Our time on Lindisfarne will be spent exploring the Castle and gardens, with a stop for coffee at the charming Pilgrims Coffee House in the island village just below the castle.
-If time allows there will also be the option of a walk through the ruins of Lindisfarne Priory, before we leave on the next low tide and proceed to our second castle, the mighty Bamburgh, high on the Northumbrian cliffs.
+Henry VIII closed the priory and had a towering castle built on the island’s highest point as defence against the Scots.
+In 1901 it was bought by Edward Hudson, proprietor of Country Life.
+Edwin Lutyens and Gertrude Jekyll transformed the starkly utilitarian remnants of the fort into an Arts and Crafts marvel, expertly integrating old with new to provide Hudson with the perfect setting for the lavish ‘country house weekends’ he delighted in hosting.
+Our time on Lindisfarne will be spent exploring the Castle and gardens, with the option of a walk through the ruins of Lindisfarne Priory, before we proceed to our second castle, the mighty Bamburgh, high on the Northumbrian cliffs.
 Sixth century capital of the Kings of Northumbria, Bamburgh was a Royal palace until the Civil War, when it had the dubious distinction of being the first English castle to be destroyed by cannon-fire.
-As a ruin it attracted artists of the Picturesque, including Girtin and Turner, before being acquired by William Armstrong of Cragside, who began its restoration as a convalescent home for impoverished gentlefolk.
-Sadly he died before seeing his million-pound project completed, but the Armstrong family still live at the Castle today, opening it to the public and hosting events while preserving the ancient and less-ancient fabric just as their ancestor intended.
+Acquired by William Armstrong of Cragside, began died before seeing his million-pound convalescent home project completed, but the Armstrong family still live at the Castle today.
 The staterooms represent the Victorian mediaevalising imagination at its finest, especially the King’s Hall, with its huge fireplace, false hammerbeam roof and minstrels’ gallery, rich in typical Arts and Crafts details.
 We will have ample opportunity to explore its splendours - including, weather permitting, a walk along the headland to enjoy some of the finest views in Northumbria - before returning to Doxford Hall for our last night and a final group dinner in the award-winning restaurant.

 Day 5

 Our final day takes us south again to visit St Andrew’s Church, Roker, one of the glories of the Arts and Crafts in the north.
-Designed by Arts and Crafts maestro, Edward Schroeder Prior, and dedicated in 1907, the church is not only unique in its innovative combination of reinforced concrete with locally quarried stone and its spectacular, pillar-free nave, but has interior fittings by the leading lights of the movement, including a William Morris carpet and a version of the famous Morris & Co tapestry ‘The Coming of the Magi’ designed by Burne-Jones.
-Metalwork and furniture by Ernest Gimson, Harry Payne’s fine stained glass and a ceiling painting by Lutyens’ favourite, Macdonald Gill, who also worked at Lindisfarne, complete an array which fully justifies St Andrews’ unofficial title of ‘Cathedral of the Arts and Crafts’.
-We continue to Mount Grace Priory, House and Gardens.
-After an independent lunch at the Orchard Café in the Priory grounds, designed and built in 2018 in the best traditions of the Arts and Crafts Like the Lindisfarne community, we visit the site of the best-preserved relics of the Carthusian monastic order in England.
-Mount Grace fell victim to Henry VIII’s Dissolution of the Monasteries; most of the priory buildings, including the church, were left to decay, but part of the guest wing was converted to a manor house, which in 1898 was bought by ironmaster, politician and enthusiastic supporter of the Arts and Crafts, Lowthian Bell.
-Bell conserved the monastic ruins, and refurbished Mount Grace as a weekend house in fine Arts and Crafts style, employing Morris & Co to oversee the project alongside architect Ambrose Poynter (Burne-Jones’ nephew and a disciple of Philip Webb).
-Now managed by English Heritage, a recent make-over has restored the rooms to their nineteenth-century glory, including carefully sourced furniture and an original Morris carpet.
-Most recently the gardens have also been restored to reflect the combined monastic and Victorian heritage of this lovely place by TV gardener Chris Beardshaw., before taking the coach to Northallerton Station.
+Designed by Arts and Crafts maestro, Edward Schroeder Prior, and dedicated in 1907, the church has interior fittings by the leading lights of the movement, including a William Morris carpet and a version of the famous Morris & Co tapestry ‘The Coming of the Magi’ designed by Burne-Jones.
+Metalwork and furniture by Ernest Gimson, Harry Payne’s fine stained glass and a ceiling painting by Lutyens’ favourite, Macdonald Gill, who also worked at Lindisfarne.
+We continue to Mount Grace Priory, House and Gardens for independent lunch and a visit to the house, site of the best-preserved relics of the Carthusian monastic order in England.
+During the Dissolution of the Monasteries; most of the priory buildings were left to decay, but part of the guest wing was converted to a manor house, which in 1898 was bought by ironmaster, Lowthian Bell.
+Bell conserved the monastic ruins, and refurbished Mount Grace as a weekend house in fine Arts and Crafts style, employing Morris & Co to oversee the project alongside architect Ambrose Poynter.
+Now managed by English Heritage, a recent make-over has restored the rooms to their nineteenth-century glory, and most recently the gardens have also been restored to reflect the combined monastic and Victorian heritage.
+Coach to Northallerton Station.

 Belsfield Hotel